- 1/4 cup all-purpose flour

-- In a large heavy skillet, combine flour and oil until smooth.
+- In a heavy skillet, combine the flour and oil until smooth.
 Cook and stir over medium heat until flour is a rich deep brown.
-Add onion, green pepper and celery; cook until vegetables are tender, 5-6 minutes.
-Add garlic; cook 1 minute longer.
-Stir in next six ingredients.
-Cover and simmer until heated through, 4-5 minutes.
+Add the onion, green pepper, celery and garlic; cook until vegetables are tender, about 5 minutes.
+Stir in the tomatoes, tomato paste, bay leaves, Worcestershire sauce, hot pepper sauce, salt and pepper.
+Cover and simmer for 45-50 minutes.

 - Add shrimp.
-Simmer, uncovered, until shrimp turn pink, 5-6 minutes.
+Simmer, uncovered, for 5-6 minutes or until shrimp turn pink.
 Discard bay leaves.
-Serve with rice.
+Serve over rice.
 Yield: 4-5 servings.

 "LOVED it !
 I used the little pearl onions and ADDED sugar snap peas!
 AWSOME !!!!!"

 "I add cayenne pepper for a little kick"

 "Heat for 45-50 minutes or until heated through?
 It would be "heated through" in 3 minutes.
 Poor directions!"